i05nagai/memorandum/language/english_speaking.md

     * when I got back, my car had been vandalied
     * bored teenagers went around vandalizing phoneboxes
 * demolish/destroy
+* demolition
+    * the act of destroying something such as a building
+    * the demolition of dangerous buildings
+    * They tried unsuccessfully to stop the demolition of the old hotel.
 * elaborate
     * to add more information to or explain something that you have said
         * the congresswoman said she was resigning, but refused to elaborate on her reansos for doing so